safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise3.md

 The first step is to create another Resource folder where all the email attachments will be saved.
 Log into the FME Server web interface, navigate to Resources > Data > BuildingUpdates, and then create a new folder called Emails.

 <br>**2) Update Automation**
-<br>Next, Navigate to the Automations page, since we are triggering the same workspace we can add a second trigger into the existing Automation.
-Add a new Trigger by dragging and dropping a Trigger (green) node onto the canvas.
+<br>Next, Navigate to the Automations page, since we are triggering the same workspace we can expand on the existing Automation created in the previous exercises.
+Add a new Trigger by dragging and dropping a Trigger node (green) onto the canvas.

 ![](./Images/Img4.425.Ex3.AddTrigger.png)